Tannaka-Krein reconstruction and ergodic actions of easy quantum groups: Introduction

 \subsection{Acknowledgments}

 A.F. and S.W. were partially funded by the ANR grant ``Noncommutative analysis on groups and quantum groups'' (ANR-19-CE40-0002) and the PHC Polonium ``Quantum structures and processes'', A.F. was also partially funded by the ANR grant ``Operator algebras and dynamics on groups'' (ANR-19-CE40-0008), the PHC Procope ``Quantum groups and quantum probability'' and the PHC Van Gogh ``Quantum groups, harmonic analysis and quantum probability''.
-S.W. was also partially supported by a public grant as part of the Fondation Mathématique Jacques Hadamard.
+S.W. was also partially supported by the Fundamental Research Funds for the Central Universities No. FRFCUAUGA5710012222, the NSF of China No. 12031004 and a public grant as part of the Fondation Mathématique Jacques Hadamard.